lammps/lammps/doc/src/fix_plumed.rst

 Restrictions
 """"""""""""

-This fix is part of the USER-PLUMED package.
+This fix is part of the PLUMED package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package
 <Build_package>` doc page for more info.